curiouselectric/TVBGone/TVBGone_Instructions/TV_B_Gone_Instructions.md

 | BC548             | BC548    | Q4        |
 | BC548             | BC548    | Q5        |

+The transistors have a polarity and the flat side of the transistor should align with the longer flat side of the silk screen.
+Please check the photo for more detail.

 # Step 8: Solder the infra-red LEDs
 ![Solder IR LEDs] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/PCB_8.png "Solder the 4 x IR LEDs")

+The IR LEDs are transparent plastic and, to the human eye, they cannot be seen flashing.
+They emit light outside of human eye spectrum.

 The IR LEDs are soldered into the holes marked "D1-D4".
 The LED has a polarity with the long lead being positive (+ve) and the shorter lead is negative.
 Also the negative side has a flat side on the plastic LED enclosure.
 Ensure the flat side aligns with the flat side of the LED.
 The flat side is the -ve.
 The rounded side is the +ve.